Five years ago, this post could have had a different title and opening paragraph:

 Honorable Mention Winner of PX3, Prix de la Photographie Paris 2012 In the Landscape category

 But, it took me five years and this is how I found out today that I won an honorable mention five years ago in Prix De La Photographie Paris in 2012.
 Yes, in 2012!
 After stumbling on a link yesterday that took me to a collection of photographs I submitted to the competition in 2012, I noticed that the URL had the word “winners” in it.
 I wrote to PX3 to inquire about it.
 After a couple of e-mail exchanges, I was told the photographs were under the winners’ folder because I won a prize, an honorable mention.
+Here is a screen capture of that page in case it disappears.

 After the competition results were announced I did not receive any notice nor did I see my name on their website.
 It may simply be my missing the e-mail, or it going to the junk folder and escaping my attention.
 On the website, I might not have looked with sufficient care.